rahil627/haxera/hp/base/readme.txt

 do what you want!

 there's one interconnectedness / dependency:
-EntityList requires that Entity provide an remove(), and maybe an update(), hence the EntitySkeleton interface ...even without EntityList, i still want the remove() provided
+EntityList requires that Entity provide an remove(), and maybe an update() (even if it's empty), hence the EntitySkeleton interface
+...even without EntityList, i still want the remove() provided